 Besides its no-penalty CD, Ally Bank also offers a checking account, a money market account, term CDs, and two terms of a Raise Your Rate CD.

 CIT Bank: 11 months, 0.30% APY; $1,000 minimum deposit

 CIT Bank is CIT’s national direct bank.
-CIT Bank, N.A. is a subsidiary of CIT Group Inc.
+CIT Bank. is a subsidiary of CIT Group Inc.

 Besides its no-penalty CD, it also offers eight terms of regular CDs and four terms of jumbo CDs.